opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

 **--vm-hypervisor-path**=PATH
   Specifies the path to the hypervisor binary that manages the container virtual machine.

+**--vm-image-format**=""
+  Set the format of the container virtual machine root image.

 **--vm-image-path**=PATH
   Set path to the container virtual machine root image.